 a few seconds of reflection and taking in the aura, I left, while watching out

-Berlin 06 who shared the stadium.
-There were lots of AK posters pasted to walls
+Berlin 06, which shared the stadium.
+There were lots of AK posters pasted to the walls

 around the area and all the way to the station.